wowyomad/Profanity-Checker/README.md

 # Profanity-Checker

+## Description
-Python script checks words against a list of regular expressions for swear words.
+This Python script checks words against a list of regular expressions for swear words, originally sourced from Steam's resources.